 It is challenging to maintain adequate levels of vitamin B12 on a primarily plant-based diet.
-Because low levels of this vitamin increase disease risk and can negate the positive cardiovascular effects of a vegan diet, supplementation with vitamin B12 is strongly recommended.
+Because low levels of this vitamin increase disease risk and can negate the positive cardiovascular effects of a vegetarian or vegan diet, supplementation with vitamin B12 is strongly recommended.
 This is especially true for pregnant and lactating women for whom optimum vitamin B12 intake is crucial.

 Calcium levels can be negatively affected by other dietary factors such as high sodium consumption, too much or too little protein, caffeine and soft drinks with phosphoric acid, so be sure to be aware of these, as well.

 - Moderate warm-month sun